leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw2_optimization.md

 #### Q4 - Grid search vs numeric optimization

 There are packages that can find the best value for `a` and `b` for us that does not perform a grid search.
-Let `u` and `v` respectively indicate the columns in the file `hw2_q2.csv`and let's call the function you wrote in Q2, `q2_fun`, then the follow code should return the best values for `a` and `b`:
+Let `u` and `v` respectively indicate the columns in the file `hw2_q2.csv`and let's call the function you wrote in Q1, `q1_fun`, then the follow code should return the best values for `a` and `b` (EDIT: this was previously `q2_fun` in last year's version, the intent is clear to your grader):

 ```r
 opt_ab <- optim(par=c(2, -2), q2_fun, u=u, v=v, method="BFGS")